YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 The consultation should help you understand your hair loss pattern, donor limits, possible graft range, expected density, risks, aftercare, and whether you are choosing the right hair transplant surgeon for your situation.

-How should you choose a hair transplant clinic in Turkey?
+Choosing a hair transplant clinic in Turkey

 Reviews and before and after photos can help, but they should not replace medical judgment.
 A natural result depends on diagnosis, donor management, graft handling, hairline design, and aftercare.
-If a clinic speaks mostly about discounts, packages, or a very high graft number, the patient should slow the decision down.
+If a clinic speaks mostly about discounts, packages, or a very high graft number, the patient needs to slow the decision down.

 A red flag is not always one dramatic detail.
 Often it is a pattern.
 The clinic may be fast to sell, vague about responsibility, confident about a high graft number, and quiet about donor limits.